marcelojbp/QuantumFCS/README.md

 **QuantumFCS.jl** provides tools to study **Full Counting Statistics** (FCS) of quantum transport and quantum optics models based on Lindblad master equations.
 It implements a recursive method in which the $n+1$-th cumulant is computed using the $n$-th and the application of the Drazin inverse of the Liouvillean.

-- The package follows approach introduced in [Flindt et al., Phys.
+- The package follows the approach introduced in [Flindt et al., Phys.
 Rev. B 82, 155407 (2010)](https://arxiv.org/abs/1002.4506), focusing on Markovian dynamics.
 - It is designed for efficient numerical calculations using sparse or dense linear algebra.

 ## Features